 When you declare a major (during your second year), you will also create a plan for the courses you will take in your third and fourth years at Grinnell.
 You'll look at the courses you have already taken and make a list of the courses that will complete your undergraduate education.
 Along with this course plan, you will write a one-page statement that explains your goals, how your program fits together, and how it balances coverage of basic intellectual skills, important areas of human knowledge, and the diverse scholarly and creative methods known as the liberal arts.
-Many students prepare for this early, writing a tentative four-year plan as early as their first or second semester.
-If you want to do off-campus study in your junior year, then the fall of your sophomore year will be planning intensive.
+Many students prepare for this early, writing a tentative four-year plan as soon as their first or second semester.
+If you want to participate in off-campus study in your third year, then the fall of your second year will be planning intensive.
 Although most students declare one of our existing majors, a few students each year create an independent major.

 Course Registration Advice

 The following pages are devoted to departmental advice for students and faculty advisers, in alphabetical order by department.
 Suggestions include what courses to take and in which order, with an eye towards leaving open the possibility of majoring in that discipline.

 NOTE: This list is current as of May 28, 2015, and is subject to change.

 The following courses are open to all first-year students in the fall semester.
 Use this list as a quick reference as you begin to plan your registration.
 For real-time fall semester course offerings and full descriptions of each class, access the on-line schedule of courses.